JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 We understand that the Mayor and his Labour Party colleagues are motivated by pragmatism - they are building what they can get money for and they can get money for BtR, with some  Discounted Market Rent, when they can't get money to build social rent.
 But for a supposedly market-based solution, drawing funds from big investors,  depends upon a large amount of public money - [£3.5bn, probably rising to £6.6bn](http://www.ukconstructionmedia.co.uk/news/3-5bn-funding-announced-build-new-rented-homes/).
 We thinkk that this is money that would be better spent on social rented housing and that it was the Mayor shouldb fighting for.

-So, to sum up, in Discounted Market Rent we have a new kind of affordable housing, a kind that will squeeze out social rented housing; it is privatised, but supported by the